ahmedsakr/wstrade-api/README.md

 ###   ⚠️⚠️ **Version 0 (`0.x.x`) will only be supported with hotfixes until **February 28, 2021**.
 Please start planning migration to Version 1**.
 # wstrade-api

-A tiny Unofficial WealthSimple Trade API Wrapper for JavaScript, supporting the core abilities of the WealthSimple Trade application including placing orders, viewing and cancelling orders, and more.
+A tiny Unofficial Wealthsimple Trade API Wrapper for JavaScript, supporting the core abilities of the Wealthsimple Trade application including placing orders, viewing and cancelling orders, and more.

 ## Disclaimer

 * **USE AT YOUR OWN RISK**.
-This is an unofficial WealthSimple Trade API Wrapper.
+This is an unofficial Wealthsimple Trade API Wrapper.
 *  **DO NOT LEVERAGE THIS IN ATTEMPT TO DISRUPT ORDERLY MARKET FUNCTIONS**.
 This package is provided to you so you can build cool shit with it, but you should understand that you have a responsibility to not engage in illegal trading behaviours that can disrupt orderly market functions.